Scott City community rallies behind graduating seniors

 “Everybody wanted to be involved.
 They were all calling us and saying what can we do, how can we help,” said community member Pam Brown.

-Raising more than 6500 dollars, the community created student banners to honor their graduates, and after a celebration cruise through town, seniors said they were proud to be from Scott City.
+Raising more than $6,500, the community created student banners to honor their graduates, and after a celebration cruise through town, seniors said they were proud to be from Scott City.

 “The community just did an outstanding job with these banners, an outstanding job of supporting us and making us feel special,” said Gooden.